 Generational Trauma, Collective Memory and Family Photography

 Josephine Barnett is a Ph.D. student earning a doctorate in Sociology and a Graduate Certificate in Film Studies at The Graduate Center, City University of New York (CUNY).
 She currently holds a position as an Adjunct Lecturer, teaching Research Methods and Analysis in the Sociology Department at Queens College (CUNY).
-As a trained photographer and sociologist, she employed visual research methods in her piece Painting a Voice, which revealed reveal how individuals living with stigmatizing illnesses (e.g., HIV/AIDS, breast cancer) use Graffiti to raise social awareness about the illness while reclaiming their body and public space through street art.
-Such work was awarded The Rachel Tanur Memorial Prize for Visual Sociology, sponsored by the Social Science Research Council and continues to be showcased by the International Visual Sociology Association.
-Barnett is currently developing her dissertation proposal, which aims to bridge sociological theory and visual research methodologies, exploring generational and cultural trauma.
+As a trained photographer and sociologist, she employed visual research methods in her piece Painting a Voice, which examined ways in which individuals living with stigmatizing illnesses (e.g., HIV/AIDS, breast cancer) use Graffiti to raise social awareness about the illness while reclaiming their body and public space through street art.
+Such work was awarded The Rachel Tanur Memorial Prize for Visual Sociology, sponsored by the Social Science Research Council, and continues to be showcased by the International Visual Sociology Association.
+Barnett is currently developing her dissertation proposal, aiming to bridge sociological theory and visual research methodologies, exploring generational and cultural trauma.
 She seeks to use ‘the family photo album’ and ‘home videos’ as data to identify the visual aspects that contribute to the concealment (and exposure) of a traumatic past rooted in systemic acts of violence across generations.

 Sara Fresard, Biology